lawrancej/comp310/Setup.md

 # 5. Setup SSH keys

 You don't want to type in your password every time you submit work, do you?
 Of course not.
-You will need to generate an SSH public/private kepair ([what's that?](https://www.youtube.com/watch?v=3QnD2c4Xovk)), and share it with your project host.
+You will need to generate an SSH public/private kepair ([what's that?](https://www.youtube.com/watch?v=3QnD2c4Xovk)), and share the public key with your project host.

 ## Generate your SSH public/private keypair